 Providing quality postgraduate supervision

-This two-day workshop will take a holistic approach to postgraduate supervision.
+This workshop will take a holistic approach to postgraduate supervision.
 Issues covered will range from the expectations and role of supervisors through to the examination process and publishing.
 The emphasis will be on developing an inclusive research culture within departments.
 This course will be particularly suitable for new supervisors, academics with responsibilities for postgraduate affairs, or those wishing to improve the quality of the supervision they provide.

 Developing research skills in undergraduates